Nameless9000/NamelessOS/README.md

 # How to install:

-1. compile all files in [/lib](https://github.com/Nameless9000/NamelessOS/tree/main/lib) with allow import on
+1. save or compile all files in [/lib](https://github.com/Nameless9000/NamelessOS/tree/main/lib) with allow import on
 2. rent a server
 3. compile [installer.gs](https://raw.githubusercontent.com/Nameless9000/NamelessOS/main/installer.gs)
 4. run installer.gs and fill in all inputs